Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: RNA Design

-The \emph{ensemble} of an RNA sequence $x$ is the set of all secondary structures that $x$ can possibly fold into, denoted as $\mathcal{Y}(x)$.
-The \emph{free energy} $\Delta G(x, y)$ is used to characterize the stability of $y \in \mathcal{Y}(x)$.
-The lower the free energy~$\Delta G(x, y)$, the more stable the secondary structure $y$ for $x$.
-In the nearest neighbor energy model, a secondary structure is decomposed into a collection of loops, where each loop is a region enclosed by some base pair(s).
-Depending on the number of pairs on the boundary, main types of loops include hairpin loop, internal loop and multiloop, which are bounded by one, two and more than two base pairs respectively.
+The \emph{ensemble} of an RNA sequence $\vecx$ is the set of all secondary structures that $\vecx$ can possibly fold into, denoted as $\mathcal{Y}(\vecx)$.
+The \emph{free energy} $\Delta G(\vecx, \vecy)$ is used to characterize the stability of $\vecy \in \mathcal{Y}(\vecx)$.
+The lower the free energy~$\Delta G(\vecx, \vecy)$, the more stable the secondary structure $\vecy$ for $\vecx$.
+In the nearest neighbor energy model~\cite{turner+:2010}, a secondary structure is decomposed into a collection of loops, where each loop is usually a region enclosed by some base pair(s).
+Depending on the number of pairs on the boundary, main types of loops include hairpin loop, internal loop and multiloop, which are bounded by 1, 2 and 3 or more base pairs, respectively.
+In particular, the external loop is the most outside loop and is bounded by two ends ($5'$ and $3'$) and other base pair(s).
 Thus each loop can be identified by a set of pairs.
-Fig.~\ref{fig:loop} showcases an example of secondary structure ($y$) with various types of loops, where the some of the loops are notated as \begin{enumerate} \item Hairpin: $H\blangle (12, 18) \brangle$. \item Bulge: $B\blangle (10, 23), (11, 19) \brangle$. \item Stack: $S\blangle (3, 50), (4, 49) \brangle$. \item Internal Loop: $I\blangle (29, 43), (32, 39)\brangle$. \item Multiloop: $M\blangle (5, 48), (9, 24), (28, 44)\brangle$. \end{enumerate} The function $\LP(y)$ is used to denote the set of loops of $y$, see {Supplementary Section 1} for a list of all the loops in $\LP(y)$.
-The free energy of a secondary structure is the aggregation of the free energy of each loop,
+Fig.~\ref{fig:loop} showcases an example of secondary structure with various types of loops, where the some of the loops are notated as